li-zonghan/li-zonghan.github.io/_pages/about.md

 Currently, I am developing a Retrieval-Augmented Generation platform based on large language models to encourage energy and water conservation behaviors on university campuses.
 This platform has already helped students save ~20% on electricity and water use in their dormitories, and it has strong official backing from Tsinghua.

-I am honored to have been admitted to the University of Toronto, starting in September 2025, and to be joining the [Psychometrics and Responsible AI Lab](https://www.feng-ji.org/lab-members) as a PhD student and research assistant.
+I am honored to have been admitted to the **University of Toronto**, starting in September 2025, and to be joining the [Psychometrics and Responsible AI Lab](https://www.feng-ji.org/lab-members) as a PhD student and research assistant.

 # 📰 News
+- **June 2025** 🇨🇦 Honored to join the [Psychometrics and Responsible AI Lab](https://www.feng-ji.org/lab-members) as a PhD student and research assistant!
 - **May 2025** 🎓 **Passed the master thesis defense!🎉**
 - **May 2025** 🥇 Awarded **Outstanding Graduate of Beijing**.
 - **March 2025** 📑 Posted a preprint on *Potential of promoting daily water and energy conservation with large language model-powered nudging* to arXiv.